pixee/docs/docs/using-pixeebot.md

 Within a couple of minutes, Pixeebot will open a new pull request with additional improvements for your repository:

 ![Summon from issue](/img/summon3.png)

+### Pull request updates

+If Pixeebot opens a pull request that remains open, additional updates will be made automatically over time.
+The first update will be a reminder from Pixeebot in the form of a pull request comment.
+If the pull request is not merged or closed after the first reminder comment, Pixeebot will eventually close the pull request with a final comment.
+If a closed pull request indicates additional suggestions are available, Pixeebot can still be summoned after the pull request has been reopened.